MqllR/goscripts/ipfs/ipfsadd/README.md

 # IPFSADD

-Simple script to add a file or a directory recursively in a remote IPFS node
+Simple script to add a single file or a whole directory in a remote IPFS node

 ## Usage